thuml/predrnn-pytorch/README.md

 ICML 2018 [[paper](http://proceedings.mlr.press/v80/wang18b.html)] [[code](https://github.com/Yunbo426/predrnn-pp)]

 ## Contact
-You may send email to yunbo.thu@gmail.com or longmingsheng@gmail.com, or create an issue in this repo and @wyb15.
+You may send emails to yunbo.thu@gmail.com or longmingsheng@gmail.com, or create an issue in this repo and @wyb15.